-Peppermint (mentha piperita) is definitely one of the more well known herbs.
-While known for it’s unique cooling taste, It also contains a host of great medicinal benefits.
+Peppermint (Mentha Piperita) is definitely one of the more well-known herbs.
+While known for its unique cooling taste, It also contains a host of great medicinal benefits.
 Used regularly in food products and personal care products such as toothpaste and mouthwash, most people would recognize both the smell and taste of this type of mint.
-The herb, which comes from Europe is actually a cross between two other herbs, spearmint and watermint.
-It thrives when growing in a wide range of climates throughout the world.
+The herb, which comes from Europe is actually a cross between two other herbs, spearmint, and watermint.
+It thrives when grown in a wide range of climates throughout the world.

 Muscle pain relief

 A lot of people struggle with muscle and joint pain each day.
 The good news is that studies have shown that peppermint essential oil, used topically can help to reduce the pain associated with inflammation of muscles and joints.
 Many products currently on the market for sore muscles contain peppermint oil.

 Peppermint acts as a mild muscle relaxant and may be beneficial for headache sufferers.
 A clinical study with 41 people showed that when peppermint oil was applied to the temples of a headache sufferer, it reduced the headache pain as effectively as 1000 mg of acetaminophen.
 Peppermint essential oil has been found to be more effective than peppermint consumed in tea form.